aymanxdev/aymanxdev/README.md

 ## More about me

-📚 Published two peer-reviewed articles on AI， Blockchain technology and cryptography
+📚 Published two peer-reviewed articles on AI，Blockchain technology and cryptography
 🐈  🐶   I love pets!
 🌏 Brainstorming web application ideas for social good and sustainability